Pumpkin Cottage Cheese Pancakes (Gluten-Free)

 Instructions

-• In a small bowl, whisk together the Greek yogurt, maple syrup, vanilla extract, maple extract, and ground cinnamon until smooth and well combined.
-Taste the syrup and adjust the sweetness or flavor to your liking by adding more maple syrup or extracts if desired.
+• In a small bowl, whisk together ½ cup Greek yogurt, 3 tablespoons maple syrup, ½ teaspoon vanilla extract, 2 drops maple extract, and ¼ teaspoon cinnamon until smooth and creamy.

 Video